MartinTintin3/AmogusClient/README.md

 # About
 *Amogus Client* is a custom [Among Us](https://innersloth.com/gameAmongUs.php) client coded in JavaScript.
 It uses [SkeldJS](https://github.com/SkeldJS/SkeldJS) for all the Among Us protocol related things, [Electron](https://www.electronjs.org/) for the desktop framework, [React](https://reactjs.org) for the UI, and obviously [Node.js](https://nodejs.org) for the JavaScript runtime and other extra libraries

+# File structure
+The `src` folder contains all the .jsx, js, and .scss files that will be compiled into the app

+The `app` folder contains the core .html files and `main.js` which is used for electron.js setup

+The `app/build.js` file should NOT be touched.
+This is the js output you get when you compile everything in `src`

+The `app/bundle.css` file is the bundled version of all the .scss files in `src`.
+Just like `build.js`, this file should NOT be touched

 # Building from source
 **Requirements:**